Debt

 By transferring your balance to a 0% interest credit card, taking out a debt consolidation loan, or using one of many methods for paying down debt faster, you can pay off your balances more quickly and save money on interest charges over time.

-Remember, making more than the minimum monthly payments, while challenging in the short-term, can promptly create long-term financial peace of mind.
+Remember, while making more than the minimum monthly payments can be challenging in the short term, it can promptly create long-term financial peace of mind.